richard9106/Project-5/Readme.md

 15. [US15] View all the products
     - As a logged-in user, I can  be able see and purchase for products and easily see my shopping bag
 16. [US16] Change my memebership
-    - As a logged-in user, I can change my membership if I want to
+    - As a logged-in user, I can be able to change my membership.
 17. [US17] UX & Testing
     - As a developer, I can test each user story function so that I can verify each function works as intended
 18. [US18] Deploy to Heroku